Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 PRO TIP:

-Make sure the cornstarch isn’t lumpy before adding it in, or else the sauce will be lumpy too.
+Make sure the cornstarch isn’t lumpy before adding it, or else the sauce will be lumpy too.

 sauce ingredients whisked together in a bowl